Lamini LLM Photographic Memory Evaluation Suite

 The suite also incorporates well-known open-source benchmarks such as MMLU, TruthfulQA, and others to compare the model's performance against the base model.
 This helps assess whether the knowledge acquired during pre-training is retained after fine-tuning.

-All of the code is open-source and available on the leaderboard.
 Before we get into the details of the Lamini evaluation suite, let’s look at what evaluation for an LLM looks like.

 What are some metrics for LLM evaluation?